jhegemann/OpenCapsule/README.md

 ```
 Capillary position will be detected only from
 reference state, elastic states then use the
-same position. this option is useful if capsule
+same position.
+This option is useful if capsule
 shapes occur, which are parallel to the needle
 at the capsule mounting point.
 You can keep
 `FIX_CHARACTERISTICS` activated if you are sure